markrebec/excursion/README.md

 #### Security concerns

 Yes.
-Using these javascript helpers means your routes will be made available to client-side javascript, which means the route pool itself is accessible by anyone (with a little bit of effort).
+Using these javascript helpers means your routes will be made available to client-side javascript, which means the route pool itself is visible to anyone (with a little bit of effort).
 In some cases this may be a security concern, but for the most part your routes are "public" by definition - they're the public entry point into your application.
-Thinking you are "hiding a URL" just because the outside world doesn't have access to your `config/routes.rb` file is by no means a safeguard, and it's the responsibility of authorization and access control to prevent unwanted access to controller actions.
+Thinking you are "hiding a URL" just because the outside world doesn't have access to your `config/routes.rb` file is by no means a safeguard, and it is the responsibility of authorization and access control in your app to prevent unwanted access to controller actions.

 With all that said, I have taken some small steps to obfuscate the raw route pool a little bit by base64 encoding the pool so that it's not just a clear JSON hash for all the world to see.
 There are also plans to add some whitelist/blacklist/regex support for including or excluding routes and applications.